5 Ways Women's Bodies Change After 50, And What to Do About It

 You may worry about menopause when you reach 50, but it might not be quite the monster you’re expecting.
 In your 40s, your perimenopausal hormones can be an absolutely wild ride, but things actually start to settle down in some respects in your 50s.

-Your brain function booms
+A woman's brain function booms

 "The tumultuous roller-coaster ride a woman has been on [in] perimenopausal years becomes more stable, improving some areas of her life and complicating other areas," Pelz said.
 "It takes years for a woman's brain to adjust to the hormonal changes that happened in her 40s, so by the time she hits her 50s, she usually feels emotionally more balanced."